Theta operators and a generic entailment for $GSp_4$: Abstract

 \section{Abstract}

 We construct a new family of mod $p$ weight shifting differential operators on the Siegel threefold.
-We coin the term theta linkage maps to refer to some operators between automorphic vector bundles with linked weights, which can be thought of as generalizations of the classical theta cycle.
-In particular there exist such maps within the $p$-restricted region, whose weight shifts are directly related to the conjectures of Herzig on the weight part of Serre's conjecture.
-As an application we produce a generic entailment of Serre weights, i.e. a Hecke eigenform with a generic Serre weight in the lowest alcove also has a Serre weight in one of the upper alcoves.
-We also prove a partial result towards finding a lowest alcove Serre weight for a particular non-ordinary Fontaine-Laffaille $\overline{\rho}$, in the spirit of Faltings-Jordan and Tilouine.
+In particular, we construct one operator which generalizes the classical theta cycle, whose weight shift allows for maps between $p$-restricted weights, and which is generically injective on global sections.
+As an application we produce a generic entailment of Serre weights, i.e. any Hecke eigenform which is modular for a generic Serre weight in the lowest alcove is also modular for a Serre weight in one of the upper alcoves.
+The entailed Serre weight corresponds to a shadow weight of the lowest alcove Serre weight, in Herzig's conjectural description of $W(\overline{\rho})$.

 { }